University of Texas Longhorn Band: Cowbells

 During football games, members of the Longhorn Band shake cowbells to create noise in the stadium while the opposing team has the ball.
 The bells are rung only after the opposing team snaps the ball or in conjunction with drum cadences.
 When the opposing team is in the "red zone", the drumline will, at times, call a cadence that simply calls for the band to create as much noise as possible with the cowbells.

 Travel Band

 While the entire band traditionally travels to all in-state football games and bowl games, a smaller travel band composed mainly of section leaders is taken to out-of-state games.

-SEC Flags (since 2025)

 Traditions

 The University of Texas and Longhorn Band are rooted in countless traditions and historic events.
 High standards of achievement are at the foundation of these institutions.
 The most important and lasting of all band traditions are the ever-present pride and spirit.
 Longhorn Band, the largest organization on The University of Texas campus, is the backbone of school spirit on campus.
 They take the initiative at pep rallies and games in firing up Texas fans with their favorite yells, and generally add to the excitement that is so characteristic of Texas sporting events.
 Below are a few of examples of these Longhorn Band and University of Texas traditions.